 Troubleshooting

-: some sub-messages were still pending at query time—poll again.- No trace found: the transaction may not be finalized or you’re using the wrong hash.
+is_incomplete: true: some sub-messages were still pending at query time—poll again.- No trace found: the transaction may not be finalized or you’re using the wrong hash.
 If starting from an external-in, verify normalization and use the Message lookup flow.

 - Bounced messages: look for